-5.8.6 Potential New Requirements needed to support the use case
+5.13.6 Potential New Requirements needed to support the use case

-[PR 5.8.6-001] Subject to regulatory requirements and operator policy, the 5G system with satellite access shall be able to support 3GPP positioning methods for UEs using only satellite access.
+[PR 5.13.6-001] Subject to regulatory requirements and operator’s policy, the 5G system with satellite access shall be able to support 3GPP positioning methods for UEs using only satellite access.

-[PR 5.8.6-002] The 5G system with satellite access shall be able to negotiate the positioning methods according to 3GPP RAT and UE positioning capability, the availability of non-3GPP positioning technologies (e.g. GNSS) and shall support mechanisms to allow the network or UE to trigger the negotiation.
+[PR 5.13.6-002] The 5G system with satellite access shall be able to negotiate the positioning methods according to 3GPP RAT and UE positioning capability, the availability of non-3GPP positioning technologies (e.g. GNSS) and shall support mechanisms to allow the network or UE to trigger the negotiation.